 Hamilton is located in the heart of the Waikato, one of New Zealand’s richest agricultural regions.
 The surrounding dairy industry strengthens Hamilton’s economy and its wide business base of over 11,000 businesses.
 Waikato accounts for around 20% of New Zealand’s total exports.

 Hamilton is now regarded by exporters as New Zealand’s inland port and a major transportation, storage and distribution centre.
-Currently there are plans awaiting approval for the development of a large inland port on land near the Ruakura Research Centre.
-The developers, Waikato-Tainui, state that this project will create around 12 000 jobs, ¾ of which will be new to the area.
+Development of a large inland port on land near the Ruakura Research Centre is underway, with the joint developers, Tainui Group Holdings and Port of Tauranga, stating that this project will create around 12 000 jobs, ¾ of which will be new to the area.